 As a matter of fact, recent research indicates it may not be entirely hokum.
 Two recent studies on the efficacy of acupuncture wrist bands have been done.

-One study found that gynaecological surgery patients wearing the bands had significantly reduced nausea and vomiting, were sick for a shorter time, and had fewer doses of anti-emetics than the control group.
+One found that gynaecological surgery patients wearing the bands had significantly reduced nausea and vomiting, were sick for a shorter time, and had fewer doses of anti-emetics than the control group.

-Another study found that although droperidol was most effective the day of surgery, neither acupressure bands or droperidol were effective in reducing PONV.
+Another found that although droperidol was most effective the day of surgery, neither acupressure bands or droperidol were effective in reducing PONV.

 What’s more convincing though are the anecdotal reports.
 This is just one example of a remedy that, although not proven by science, seems to work for a whole lot of people.

 Call it placebo effect or not, if it works it works.
-If you are prone to suffering from post surgery nausea and vomiting the Sea Band might not be such a useless post surgery assistent after all.
+If you are prone to suffering from post surgery nausea and vomiting the might not be such a useless post surgery assistent after all.
 Even if you belong to the most ardent skeptics, do yourself a favor and check out the reviews.

 Tips on where to get your post-surgery recovery aids